ingo/ingo.github.io/_recipes/chicken_chops_aka_paidakia_kotopoulo.md

 author: Kalofagas.ca
 category: Entrees
 description: Classic Greek chicken chops seasoned with salt, pepper, garlic, onion, oregano and lemon juice.
 Perfect as an appetizer for 4-6 people.
+The simple seasoning of salt, pepper, garlic, onion, oregano and lemon juice gives these Greek chicken chops big flavor.
+Grill them up and serve as a starter for a group of 4-6.
+The classic Mediterranean flavors pair nicely with tzatziki or hummus.
 image: chicken_chops_aka_paidakia_kotopoulo.jpg
 size: 4-6 servings
 source: https://www.kalofagas.ca/